keaton-freude/nimble-logging/README.md

 TODO: Ensure we can verify that all data sent over a medium, like a network, is type-checked.

+### Design Notes (Personal Notes)

+The high level class flow (based on interfaces) should be:
+`ILoggerClient` -> `ILogFormatter` -> 1 or more `ILoggerSink`

+Implications here are that `ILoggerSink` is _only_ for sinking logs, it does not have any indication of the level of the log.
+This means that any kind of filtering based on logging should either happen in the `ILoggerClient` settings, or in post-processing (which is what I intend to do for myself as the logs will be created by third parties).

+`ILogFormatter` is an interface which takes in _all_ known information about the log (currently the log message & the log level) and produces a string which can be sunk.

 ## Testing

 You can either run the tests in a `one-shot` mode, or in a `watch` mode.